MrAtaraxia/BasicGameWithTDD/README.md

     - [x] Implement a basic game class.
     - [x] Add the general cards to the game.
     - [x] Implement all card movements for a player.
-      - [ ] Have them properly interact with the board.
+      - [X] Have them properly interact with the board.
+      - I think this is done.
+      But, in doing this I realized that... all of my cards that are associated with the player are inside lists themselves while the cards on the board are not.
+This will probably upset me later!
    - [ ] Have the game properly label where things are?
      - [ ] AKA which cards are in where?
     - [ ] Implement displaying the players.